SAP-samples/teched2022-AP260/exercises/ex3/README.md

 mapping(uint256 => string) private _redeemedTokenURIs;
 ```

 Before we add the functionality to the functions of the NFT, let's now start to create a new test in the `tests` folder.
-Start by copying an existing test and rename it to `TicketToken.ts` inside the `test` folder.
+Therefore, create the file `TicketToken.ts` inside the `test` folder.
 Below is a template wiht an initial test for the token name and symbol that you can use:

 ```
 import { time, loadFixture } from "@nomicfoundation/hardhat-network-helpers";